 The Chinese Night Sky: Stars, Constellations and Mansions

-The Chinese took a different path in their study of the stars in the sky than peoples elsewhere.
+The Chinese took a different path in their study of the stars in the sky than other cultures.
 Here we concentrate on the ancient Chinese series of constellations and asterisms ➚.
 There is considerable overlap between the study of the stars and that of the moon and sun that give us the traditional calendar .
 The study of the motion of the moon, planets and sun required complex mathematical calculations that was carried out by the elite astronomers at the Imperial Court.

 One of the most durable traditions is the grouping of stars; our ancestors have been looking up at the stars and studied their placements for thousands of years.
 The constellations used in the west (Europe and America) have their origin in the Greek system of 88 constellations as recorded by Ptolemy ➚.
 These in turn had their roots in the older Middle East civilizations in Mesopotamia ➚ over 3,000 years ago.